Startup Stock Options 101: A comprehensive guide to start equity including a detailed Equity Checklist.

 2) What is the current Fair Market Value of the common stock? (and how does that affect your taxes?).

-If you have ISOs you will potentially owe AMT this coming April, here is some info on how to calculate alternative minimum tax.
+If you have ISOs you will potentially owe AMT this coming April, check out ESO's AMT Calculator.

 If you have NSOs you will owe income tax when you exercise, the amount is withheld by your company, and can be found either in your equity portal or by asking someone at your company (usually controller, stock plan admin, etc).